mkfizi/tailstart/DIRECTORY.md

 ### src/css

 This directory should contain all of your project's CSS files.
-For starter, it contains below files:
+For starter, this folder contains below files:

 * `input.css` ─ TailwindCSS variable declaration.
 * `style.css` ─ Rendered TailwindCSS variable outputs.

 ### src/js

 This directory should contain all of your project's Javscript files.
-For starter, it contains below files:
+For starter, this folder contains below file:

 * `script.js` ─ Main Javascript source codes.